-Sony's headset, which plays nice with all PS4 consoles, is arguably the easiest of the proper VR headsets to set up – and with 130 new games slated to land in 2018, there's plenty to play on it as well.
+Sony's headset, which plays nice with all PS4 consoles, isn't the most technically impressive headset of the premium tier, but it's arguably the easiest to get going with β and with 130 new VR games landing in 2018, there's plenty to play on it as well.

 Wareable verdict: Sony PlayStation VR review

-We've stacked up a fair few hours in PS VR land, playing the top rated games that are out now and available to buy to make sure you don't pick up a VR dud from the PlayStation Store.
+We've stacked up a fair few hours in PS VR land, playing the top-rated games that are out now and available to buy, to help make sure you don't pick up a VR dud from the PlayStation Store.

-In the list below, we've put the games we've played up top, and below that are the upcoming games we're most excited for.
-Some are PS4 titles which now have a VR mode, some were built specifically for virtual reality.
+In the list below, we've put our top picks of the moment on top, and below that are the upcoming games we're most excited for.
+Some are PS4 titles, which now have a VR mode, some were built specifically for virtual reality.

-Let us know what you're playing in the comments sections below.
+Let us know what you're playing in the comments section below.

 Read this: PlayStation VR tips and tricks